HeardLibrary/linked-data/commonsbot/README.md

 A trailing newline is OPTIONAL.

-Because the CommonsTool script is idiosyncratic to Wikimedia Commons, the endpoint URL is hard-coded in the script.
-Therefore, the `endpointUrl` value given in the credentials file will be ignored.
-It is retained for consistency with other scripts that use credentials like this (e.g. VanderBot).
+The value of `endpointUrl` MUST be set to `https://commons.wikimedia.org`.

 Username and password are created on the `Bot passwords` page, accessed from `Special pages`.
 Wikimedia credentials are shared across all platforms (Wikipedia, Wikidata, Commons, etc.).
-The credentials file name (`commons_credentials.txt`) and location (the user dirtory) are hard-coded in the script.
+The credentials file name and location are set in the configuration file.
+NOTE: see the cautions in the configuration file about the security of the credentials file.

 ## Command line options